 Add ratings and comments

 Each item page includes a rating.
-Ratings are based on a weighted average of five stars, with one star reflecting a poor item and five stars reflecting a great item.
+Ratings are based on a weighted average of five stars, with one star indicating a poor item and five stars indicating a great item.
 The rating value provides a weighted average that factors in the number of ratings an item has received as well as the average rating.
 Therefore, an item with two ratings of four stars each has a higher rating than an item with one rating of four stars.
 To rate an item, you must be signed in and can only rate items you don't own.
 You can only add one rating per item.
 While you can change your rating, the count remains the same.
 To rate an item, click the appropriate star in the Details area on the right side of the Overview tab.

 Add to favorites